albertcordina/Applicant-tracking-system/README.md

           A- Once all fields are filled in the verified, click submit button.
           B- If there are any errors they will be highlighted.
 Please correct them and try submitting again.

  Contact Support

          If you encounter any issues or need further assistance, please contact our support team through the “Contact us” page or via email at abcsupport@example.com.

 Database Schema
 <<Present the database schema used by the application, including tables, relationships, and data types.
-Explain the purpose of each table and its attributes.>> Certainly Here’s a more detailed description of our database schema featuring an “APPLICANT” table and an “AUTHORITIES” table:
+Explain the purpose of each table and its attributes.>>

+Here’s a more detailed description of our database schema featuring an “APPLICANT” table and an “AUTHORITIES” table:

 Database Schema Overview
 Our database schema is designed to manage information about applicants and the authorities associated with them.
 This database schema consists of two primary tables: Applicant and Authorities.
 Below is an in-depth description of each table and their relationship to each other.